 OUR MISSION

-Empowering our neighbors with services to alleviate seasons of poverty and other hardships.
 Everyone goes through different seasons of life.
-While we know they are temporary, some seasons may feel harder than others.
-We want our neighbors to know they have a place to come for help.
-We believe it’s important to walk with others through every season of life.
 Our mission is to offer our neighbors with opportunities to alleviate personal and financial hardships by providing services that foster self-worth and human dignity.
 Our hope is to see everyone through Jesus’ eyes with compassion and grace.
-“Providing Hope when our neighbors need it most.”

 OUR HISTORY